Family Thanksgiving Traditions For Kids To Start This Year

 It comes and goes in a blur of cranberry sauce and pecan pie.

 Although the story of the first Thanksgiving many of us learned in elementary school may not be entirely accurate, the holiday can still be something to celebrate.

 It’s a great time to appreciate the things we’re thankful for.

-This year, I wanted to think of something to do with my daughter in an effort to not to let the Thanksgiving holiday pass by thoughtlessly.
-I’ve realized there are many different ways to appreciate the holiday better.
+When my daughter was a toddler, I wanted to think of something to do with her (and her future siblings) every year in an effort not to let the Thanksgiving holiday pass by thoughtlessly.

 1. Start A Thanksgiving Countdown

 My family counts down to Christmas every year.

 We have a cute wall hanging that starts the countdown 30 days before Christmas.
 When I take out my Christmas decorations—right after Halloween, of course—it’s too early to even hang it up and start the 30-day countdown.